When it comes to building a sales strategy, using LinkedIn Sales Navigator for business growth should definitely be on

 And that’s why in this article we’re going to talk about tips and tactics anyone can use to improve their Sales Navigator workflow.
 These tips are all about working smarter, not harder — and growing your business along the way.

 You probably already know that LinkedIn is a social network that is tailored for business.
 But in my experience, a lot of people still approach LinkedIn as if it’s only useful when you’re looking for a job (or when you’re using LinkedIn ads but that’s a whole other topic to cover that we won’t get in today).

 It might have been true a decade ago, but it all changed when LinkedIn launched a revamped Sales Navigator toolset.
 Basically, it’s an instrument that allows salespeople and marketers to quickly find, categorize and approach prospects around the world.

 The tools you get access to after buying a LinkedIn Premium subscription include Advanced Search, a set number of InMails you can send, and a Social Selling Index (which is most useful if you’re working in a team).
 Introducing Sales Navigator to your sales workflow means building deeper connections with potential clients, as you’ll be able to instantly find important information about their interests, preferences, and activity.

 Smarter, not harder

 1. Take advantage of the search filters

 The most useful feature of LinkedIn Sales Navigator is Advanced Search.
-This tool offers more than 40 various filters which you can use to handpick and tailor the kind of prospects you’re looking for.
+This tool offers more than 40 various filters that you can use to handpick and tailor the kind of prospects you’re looking for.

 Learning how to combine all these filters for more accurate results is the first step at optimizing the work you do with Sales Navigator.
 While most people simply search for prospects in a given industry, you can go with a very granular approach.
 For example, you can find:

 - Marketing managers with 5+ years of experience;

-- Managers who worked more than two years at their current company;
+- Managers who worked for more than two years at their current company;

 - People who work in the retail industry and speak English and German.